strapi/documentation/docs/developer-docs/latest/development/admin-customization.md

   host: env('HOST', '0.0.0.0'),
   port: env.int('PORT', 1337),
   admin: {
-    host: 'my-host', // only used along with `strapi develop --watch-admin` command
+    host: 'my-host', // only used along with the `npm run/yarn develop -- --watch-admin` commands
-    port: 3000, // only used along with `strapi develop --watch-admin` command },
+    port: 3000, // only used along with `npm run/yarn develop -- --watch-admin` commands
+  },
 });
 ```